tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    “1:1 1:2 2:1” meaning that the first zone span matched “text” in spans 1 and 2, and the second zone span in span 1 only.

 -  WITHIN GROUP ORDER BY clause.
-This is a Sphinx specific extension that lets you control how the best row within a group will to be selected.
+This is a Manticore specific extension that lets you control how the best row within a group will to be selected.
 The syntax matches that of regular ORDER BY clause: